 What if I can’t wait for December to buy a car?

-Sometimes, you just need the car sooner rather than later.
+Sometimes, you can’t wait until the end of the year to buy a car.
 If this is the case, you can still get a great deal by buying on the last day of another quota.

 The next best thing to the end of the year is the end of the quarter.
 For those of you who don’t think in financial quarters, this basically means: